MicrosoftDocs/win32/desktop-src/SecAuthN/registering-to-receive-connection-notifications.md

 ---
-Description: 'After you have created a DLL to receive connection notifications, you must register it with the system.' ms.assetid: '1a389de1-367d-4b07-a420-4af431d48b7f'
+Description: After you have created a DLL to receive connection notifications, you must register it with the system. ms.assetid: 1a389de1-367d-4b07-a420-4af431d48b7f
-title: Registering to Receive Connection Notifications
+title: Registering to Receive Connection Notifications ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering to Receive Connection Notifications